-The Company owns 100% of the issued share capital of Suzion Wind Energy Limited, 80% of SA, Suzion Wind Energy South Africa, 99% of Suzion Energy A/S, which are considered to be subsidiary undertakings.
-Also it holds 12.70% fo the issued share capital of Suzion Energia Eolica do Brasil Ltda. in which is 87.30% is held by Suzion Energy A/s.
+The Company has also acquired during the year, 100% of the issued share capital of Suzlon Wind Energy Uruguay SA and Suzlon Wind Energy Lanka Pty.
+Ltd. which are also considered as subsidiary undertakings.

 The Company being the parent is required to prepare consolidated financial statements under IFRS 10 "Consolidated Financial Statements".
 The Company has taken advantage of the exemption provided by the Companies Act 2001 allowing a wholly owned parent company holding a Category 1 Global Business License not to present consolidated financial statements which contain financial information of the Company.
 These financial statements are of the individual company only and do not contain consolidated financial information as parent of the group.

-Under IFRS 10 "Consolidated Financial Statements", consolidated financial statements of the Company and its subsidiaries as a group should have been presented as the Company's ultimate parent does not produce consolidated financial statements available for public use that comply with international Financial Reporting Standards.
-The directors are of opinion that preparation of consolidated financial statements that comply with international Financial Reporting Standards will not be useful to its parent as the Company is wholly owned by its ultimate parent Suzion Energy Limited (India) which produces consolidated financial statements prepared in accordance with Indian Generally Accepted Accounting Principles.
-The registered office of Suzion Energy Limited (India) is "Suzion", 5, Shrimati Society, Near Shri Krishna Complex, Navarangpura, Ahmedabad - 380009.
+Under IFRS 10 "Consolidated Financial Statements", consolidated financial statements of the Company and its subsidiaries as a group should have been presented as the Company's ultimate parent does not produce consolidated financial statements available for public use that comply with International Financial Reporting Standards.
+The directors are of opinion that preparation of consolidated financial statements that comply with International Financial Reporting Standards will not be useful to its parent as the Company is wholly owned by its ultimate parent Suzlon Energy Limited (India) which produces consolidated financial statements prepared in accordance with Indian Generally Accepted Accounting Principles.
+The registered office of Suzlon Energy Limited (India) is "Suzlon", 5, Shrimati Society, Near Shri Krishna Complex, Navarangpura, Ahmedabad - 380009.